20 Banff Rental Car Tips You SHOULD Know

 Five Reasons Not to Rent a Car for Banff

-• You are visiting in the winter and are not comfortable with winter driving.
+- You are visiting in the winter and are not comfortable driving.

-• Your main interests are sights like Lake Louise, Moraine Lake, and Johnston Canyon – all which have public transport to them in the summer.
+- Your main interests are sights like Lake Louise, Moraine Lake, and Johnston Canyon are accessible by public transit in the summer.

-• You love to ride your bike!
-Many sights in Banff (Vermilion Lakes, Bow Valley Parkway, Lake Minnewanka, Two Jack Lake) are completely accessible by bike!
+- You love to ride your bike!
+Many sights in Banff (Vermilion Lakes, Bow Valley Parkway, Lake Minnewanka, Two Jack Lake) are accessible by bike!

 Seven Reasons Renting a Car in Banff is Awesome